-“There are a lot of advocates for STEAM because when you put the A for Arts in there it implies the creative process and creative thinking, which is important in all those other aspects – science, technology and so on.
+“There are a lot of advocates for STEAM because when you put the A for Arts in there it implies the creative process and creative thinking.
+These are important in all those other aspects – science, technology and so on.

-“Employers are saying to us that they want to know that prospective employees are willing to take on the creative challenge, to think a bit differently, to think outside the box, and not assume there is only one right answer to things.
-So in all our courses at CSU we include creative aspects, because creative thinking and the creative process is of real value to future teachers.”
+“Employers are saying that they want to know that prospective employees are willing to take on the creative challenge.
+To think outside the box.
+To not assume there is only one right answer to things.
+So in all our courses we include creative aspects, because creative thinking is of real value to future teachers.”

-So with the right teaching and education qualification, future members of the education workforce will have many opportunities to innovate and shape the way the industry delivers the very best outcomes to students, and enjoy a dynamic career at the same time.
+So with the right teaching and education qualification, future members of the education workforce will have many opportunities to innovate and shape the way the industry delivers the very best outcomes to students.
+And they’ll enjoy a dynamic career at the same time.

-Dr Jennifer Munday is a Senior Lecturer in CSU’s School of Education and Head of Campus for Albury-Wodonga.
+Dr Jennifer Munday is a Senior Lecturer in Charles Sturt University’s School of Education and Head of Campus for Albury-Wodonga.
 She specialises in the creative arts and technology.
 Her research is particularly focused on online learning.

-Dr Angela Fenton is a Senior Lecturer and the Associate Head of School for CSU’s School of Education.
+Dr Angela Fenton is a Senior Lecturer and the Associate Head of School for Charles Sturt University’s School of Education.
 Her primary research focus is early childhood education.

-Mr Daryl South is a Course Director in CSU’s Faculty of Arts and Education.
+Mr Daryl South is a Course Director in Charles Sturt University’s Faculty of Arts and Education.
 His teaching centres on adult and vocational education.